YuvalShaul/kubernetes/labs/k8s-VirtualBox/1-infastructure-lab/README.md

   - Rename your new machine (k8s-Master, k8s-A, k8s-B, k8s-C)
   - create new MAC addresses
   - Full clone !!!
+- Configure 2 or more CPUs for your master machine( settings/system).
 - Make sure your new machines can work

 ## Host Machine